problematicz/frontend-fullstack/readme.md

 # About The Game

-This is a 2 player, real-time game, where player move a pin around a grid  and seek to collide with the other player to win.
+This is a 2 player, real-time game, where players move a pin around a grid  and seek to collide with the other player to win.

 The user controls their pin using the keyboard's arrow keys.